 Use this email link, email@example.com, to contact the committee chairs about how you can become involved.

-This Committee focuses on supporting women, families, the young and the elderly populations in Dedham .
+The Home Life committee focuses on supporting women, families, the young and the elderly populations in Dedham .
 We assist the Town’s Youth Commission whenever there is a need for family assistance due to a fire or other traumatic event by donating clothing/food, or with donations to our town’s needy younger children, teenagers and/or the elderly during the holidays.
 In particular, each year our committee prepares from club donations for Thanksgiving Baskets with all the trimmings to be distributed by the Youth Commission to needy families in our community.
 We are also providing assistance to our local “Meals on Wheels” program and have an ongoing collection of toiletries for The Women’s Lunch Place.

 Use this email link, email@example.com, to contact the committee chairs about how you can become involved.